RVNSWE/proj-SoR/README.md

 PROJECT SOR:

-This project was created to teach myself C# and how to create a desktop application at a time when I could only write simple console applications in Java and Python.
-I knew nothing about design patterns, architecture, Clean Code or SOLID principles, and just about everything in this project was developed organically through trial and error.
-There was no planning involved, since the goal of this project was to learn to code, not to engineer.
+This project was created to teach myself C# back when I could only write simple console applications.
+I didn't know about design patterns, architecture, Clean Code or SOLID principles, and developed this codebase organically through trial and error.
+The goal of this project was to learn to code, not to engineer.

-It's a fully working 2D, top-down game engine with traversible maps, collision detection and interactions, character and interactable object animations (no environmental animations yet), working menus, dynamically interchangeable X-Box controller and keyboard support, and a save and load feature.
-There are no current known bugs, but it's only been tested on Windows 10 and 11 on one desktop PC and one laptop.
+It's nevertheless somehow become a fully working 2D, top-down game engine with traversible maps, collision detection and interactions, character and interactable object animations, projectiles / spell casting (in progress), working menus, dynamically interchangeable X-Box controller and keyboard support, and a save and load feature.
+I polish as I go, so everything I've implemented works as intended with no known bugs... although good luck trying to figure out how.

 ---------------------------------------------------------------------------------------------------------------------------